^

 15 August 2012, 21:23

-Scientists at the Harvard School of Health in Boston, USA, analyzed the results of two studies - the Nurses' Health Study and the Health Professionals Follow-up Study.
-In the first, 62,073 women participated, and in the second - 27,428 adult respondents of both sexes.
-Age of subjects - from 30 to 75 years, observations lasted twenty or more years.
-The analysis took into account factors such as nutrition, age, body mass index, sex, race, smoking, menopause, medical history.
+Scientists from the Harvard School of Public Health in Boston (USA) analyzed the results of two studies - Nurses' Health Study and Health Professionals Follow-up Study.
+The first involved 62,073 women, and the second - 27,428 adult respondents of both sexes.
+The subjects were aged from 30 to 75 years, and observations lasted twenty years or more.
+The analysis took into account such factors as the participants' diet, their age, body mass index, gender, race, smoking, menopause, and medical history.

-As it turned out, people with the fourth blood group (7% of the population of the United States) are 23% more likely to "spoil" their heart health.
-In the third group, this risk is increased by 11%, and the second group increases the probability of disease occurrence by 5%.
-By the way, about 43% of Americans have the first blood group.
+As it turns out, people with blood type 4 (7% of the US population) are 23% more likely to "spoil" their heart health.
+Those with blood type 3 have an 11% higher risk, and blood type 2 increases the likelihood of developing the disease by 5%.
+By the way, about 43% of Americans have blood type 1.

-Biological processes, which determine the connection of the blood group with the risk of developing coronary heart disease, are not yet clear to researchers.
-According to them, various mechanisms can be used here.
-For example, it is known that the second group is associated with an increased concentration of low-density lipoprotein - "bad" cholesterol, which can clog the arteries, and the fourth is associated with inflammation that can affect the function of blood vessels.
-In addition, the owners of the first group often find an increased content of a substance that plays an important role in the blood flow and the formation of blood clots.
+The biological processes that determine the connection between blood type and the risk of developing coronary heart disease are still unclear to researchers.
+According to them, various mechanisms may be involved.
+For example, it is known that the second group is associated with an increased concentration of low-density lipoprotein - "bad" cholesterol, which can clog arteries, and the fourth is associated with inflammation, which can affect the function of blood vessels.
+In addition, those with the first group often have an increased content of a substance that plays an important role in blood flow and the formation of blood clots.

-According to the American National Red Cross Society, about 45% of whites, 51% of blacks, 57% of Hispanics and 40% of Asians have blood of the first group.
-Such people are called universal donors, since their blood can be transfused to everyone.
-The least common is the fourth group: it has 4% of white, 4% of blacks, 2% of Hispanics and 7% of Asians.
-Slightly more common is the third group - 11% white, 19% black, 10% Hispanic and 25% Asian.
-And the second group is owned by 40% of whites, 25% of blacks, 31% of Hispanics and 28% of Asians.
+According to the American National Red Cross, about 45% of whites, 51% of blacks, 57% of Hispanics and 40% of Asians have blood type O. Such people are called universal donors, since their blood can be transfused to anyone.
+The least common is the fourth group: 4% of whites, 4% of blacks, 2% of Hispanics and 7% of Asians have it.
+The third group is slightly more common - 11% of whites, 19% of blacks, 10% of Hispanics and 25% of Asians.
+And the owners of the second group are 40% of whites, 25% of blacks, 31% of Hispanics and 28% of Asians.

 You are reporting a typo in the following text: